orval-labs/orval/docs/src/pages/quick-start.md

 $ orval --input ./petstore.yaml --output ./src/petstore.ts
 ```

-The --input can take a yaml or a json
+The `--input` can take a yaml or a json.

-The --output is the file where you want to generate your models and HTTP calls.
+The `--output` is the file where you want to generate your models and HTTP calls.

 ## Example with config: